Resilient quantum electron microscopy: Introduction

-The resolution of biological electron cryomicroscopy (cryoEM) is manifestly limited by shot noise.
+The raw resolution of biological electron cryomicroscopy (cryoEM) is manifestly limited by shot noise.
 This is due to the small number of imaging electrons intended for avoiding radiation damage to the frozen specimen \cite{henderson_review}.
-In single particle analysis (SPA) aiming at molecular modeling, the tolerable electron fluence, i.e. the number of electrons per unit area, ranges from the typical value of $\left(1\sim2\right)\times10^{3}/\mathrm{nm^{2}}$ up to $\approx5\times10^{3}/\mathrm{nm^{2}}$ \cite{grant grigorieff}.
-On the other hand, biological objects consist of light elements, scatter electrons weakly, and are weak phase objects.
+In single particle analysis (SPA), for instance, the tolerable number of electrons, i.e. the electron \emph{fluence}, is at most $\approx5\times10^{3}/\mathrm{nm^{2}}$ \cite{grant grigorieff}.
+On the other hand, biological objects are weak phase objects.
 Hence shot noise tends to bury the signal and thus limits the attainable resolution.

 Quantum metrology, where phase measurement is a standard problem, is a natural approach to improving cryoEM.
 Recall that measuring a small phase $\theta$ with precision $\delta\theta$ takes $N\approx\delta\theta^{-2}$ electrons because of the shot noise limit.
-There have recently been proposals of quantum electron microscopy (QEM) schemes that seek to approach the Heisenberg limit, where $N\approx\delta\theta^{-1}$.
+There have recently been proposals of quantum electron microscopy (QEM) schemes for approaching the Heisenberg limit, where $N\approx\delta\theta^{-1}$.
 Some quantum schemes are based on repeated use of single electrons \cite{Bob_phys_today,putnam_yanik,Sebastian_Thomas,kruit_qem,multipass_tem,Agarwal_etal,linear_cavity,Koppell_10kV}, while others use entanglement between electrons and superconducting qubits \cite{eeem_cpb,eeem_flux,eeem_error}.
 Nonetheless, many of these methods accumulate the small phase $\theta$ onto a quantum object $k$ times, resulting in a phase $k\theta$ after $k$ electron-passing events through the specimen, which is then measured.
 Call this process a single \emph{round} of measurement, and call $k$ the \emph{repetition number}.
 This is equivalent to measuring a hypothetical object with associated phase shift $k\theta$, using hypothetical $N/k$ probe particles at the shot noise limit.
 As a result, we obtain an increased effective number of electrons as $kN\approx\delta\theta^{-2}$, which approaches the Heisenberg limit at $k=N$.
 However, the usable value of $k$ depends on the frequency of inelastic scattering.
 If inelastic scattering destroys a round of measurement, then all electron passages used in that round are wasted.